Vadskye/Rise/docs/standard_effects.md

 * Energy damage: +0d
 * Untyped damage: -1d

-## Stock spell effects
+## Stock effects

-For spell effects that only deal damage, "deal standard damage" can be replaced with "inflict r1 condition".
+For effects that only deal damage, "deal standard damage" can be replaced with "inflict r1 condition".

-1st level spell / rank 1 maneuver / level 1 feat ability:
+Rank 1 non-Focus:
+* AOE:
+  * Deal std to all in Small cone
+  * Deal std to all within Small/5 line
+  * Deal std to 2 in reach
+  * Deal std -1a to any number in reach
+  * Deal std -1a/-1d to all within Med cone or Med/10 line

+Rank 2 non-Focus:
-* Shared:
+* AOE:
+  * Deal std to all within Med/5 line
+  * Deal std to all within Small radius from you?

+Rank 1 Focus/non-choice; Rank 3 non-Focus:
 * Self-only:
   * Remove condition
   * Take half damage
 * Single-target:
   * Deal std +1d/+1a in std range
   * Deal conditional std +2d/+2a in std range
   * Heal std +1d in std range
   * r1 condition with r3 crit-only condition in std range
+  * Deal std in long range
 * AOE:
   * Heal std damage -2d to all within Med radius from you
-* Spells only:
-  * Single-target:
-    * Deal std in long range
-  * AOE:
   * Deal std to all within Med/10 line from you
   * Deal std to all within Med cone from you
   * Deal std to enemies within Small radius from you
-* Maneuvers only:
-  * AOE:
-    * Deal std to 2 in reach
-    * Deal std to all within Med/5 line
-    * Deal std -1a to any number in reach
-    * Deal std -1a/-1d to all within Med cone or Med/10 line

-Rank 2 spell or maneuver / level 4 feat ability:
+Rank 1 Focus/non-choice; Rank 3 non-Focus:
 * Special notes
 * No actual rank 2 spells or maneuvers should exist, because they are insufficiently different from rank 1 abilities.
 This is more of an abstract concept that guides leveling.
 * Shared:
 * Single-target:
   * Remove condition in close range
   * r2 condition in close range
 * Spells only:
 * Single-target:
   * Deal std +2d to 1 in melee range
 * AOE:
   * Deal std to all within Large/10 line from you
   * Deal std to all within Med/5 line entirely within Med range

-Rank 3 spell or maneuver:
+Rank 3 Focus/non-choice; Rank 5 non-Focus:
 * Spells only:
 * Single-target:
   * Deal std -2d in std range and apply r1 condition
   * Deal std in extreme range
   * r2 condition in std range
 * AOE:
   * Deal std to all within Large/15 line from you
   * Deal std to all within Large cone from you
   * Deal std to all within Small radius in Close range
   * Deal std to enemies within Med radius from you

-Rank 4 spell or maneuver / level 10 feat ability:
+Rank 4 Focus/non-choice; Rank 6 non-Focus:
 * Shared:
 * Single-target:
   * Deal std damage -1d and r1 condition with r3 crit-only condition in std range
   * r2 condition with r4 crit-only condition in std range
 * AOE:
   * Remove condition from non-self in Med radius from you
   * Deal std to all within Huge/15 line from you
   * Deal std to all within Large/10 line entirely within Med range
   * Deal std to all within Small radius in Med range
 * Maneuvers only:
 * AOE: see 3rd level spell AOE

-Rank 5 spell or maneuver / level 13 feat ability:
+Rank 5 Focus/non-choice; Rank 7 non-Focus:
 * Spells only:
 * Single-target:
   * Deal std -1d in std range and apply r1 condition
   * r3 condition in close range
 * AOE:
   * Deal std to all within Huge/20 line from you
   * Deal std to all within Huge cone from you
   * Deal std to enemies within Large radius from you

-Rank 6 spell or maneuver / level 16 feat ability:
+Rank 6 Focus/non-choice; Rank 8 non-Focus:
 * Shared:
 * Single-target:
   * Deal std damage -1d and r2 condition in std range
   * r3 condition in std range
 * AOE:
   * Deal std to all within Huge radius from you
   * Deal std to all within Med radius in Med range
   * Deal std to all within Extreme/20 line from you

-Rank 7 spell or maneuver / level 19 feat ability:
+Rank 7 Focus:
 * Shared:
 * Single-target:
   * Deal std in std range and apply r1 condition
 * AOE:
   * Deal std to all within Extreme/30 line from you

-Rank 8 spell or maneuver / level 19 feat ability:
+Rank 8 Focus:
 * Shared:
 * Single-target:
   * r4 condition in close range
   * Deal std and r2 condition in std range

 ## Standard level modifiers

 * Real costs
 * +1.5 levels: +1a/+1d
 * Shared:
 * +0 levels: trade -1a/-1d for minor benefit
 * +2 levels: +1a/+1d with other minor buff
 * +2 levels: +1 area size
 * +2 levels: +1 rank to condition
 * +2 level: Add additional +0r condition removed at the same time as existing condition
 * Spells only:
 * +1 level: Add crit-only +2r condition that replaces existing condition
 * +1 level: Add crit-only +1r condition in addition to existing condition
 * +1 level: selective targets instead of all targets
 * +1 level: remove -1 accuracy or damage penalty
 * +1 level: +1 range increment
 * +1 level: Increase line width by 5'
 * +1 level: Add additional -1r condition removed at the same time as existing condition
 * +1 level: Add Sustain (standard) to instant damaging effect
 * +2 levels: Add Sustain (minor) to instant damaging effect
 * +3 levels: +2a/+2d
 * +3 levels: Add r1 condition to damaging effect
 * Maneuvers only:
 * Assuming unrelated ability at +2 ranks:
   * +4 ranks: +2a/+2d
   * +4 ranks: Add r1 condition to damaging effect